activist-org/activist/CONTRIBUTING.md

 git clone https://github.com/activist-org/activist.git
 ```

-4. Enter the created directory, create `.env` file and start your docker images with the following:
+4. Enter the created directory, create a `.env` file and start your docker images with the following:

 ```bash
 cd activist